JohnEarnest/Decker/docs/format.md

 - `string`: A string value, editable with a field.
 - `code`: A string value, editable with a larger field in "code" editing mode.
 - `rich`: A string value, editable with a larger field in "rich" editing mode.
+- `data`: A LOVE-compatible value, editable with a large field in "code" editing mode.
+- `note`: An informative description of the contraption's behavior; no editor, the label is simply displayed as inline text.

 An example of a complete `{contraption:ID}` chunk and its associated `{widgets}` and `{script:ID}` chunks:
 ```